karldoenitz/HiJoke/README.md

 boost

 ## compile and run
+compile the views: run the command "./start.sh views"
 compile the projection: run the command "./start.sh compile"
 run the projection: run the command "./start.sh run"